Dan McCoy

-Dan McCoy (born June 19, 1978) is an American comedian and was an Emmy-winning writer for the news satire program The Daily Show.
+Daniel Kirk McCoy (born June 19, 1978) is an American comedian and was an Emmy-winning writer for the news satire program The Daily Show.
 He is the producer and co-host of the movie podcast The Flop House, which he co-hosts with comedian/bar owner Stuart Wellington and former Daily Show head writer Elliott Kalan.
 He is the creator and co-star (along with Daily Show writer Matt Koff) of the animated webseries 9 AM Meeting, which won an MTV development deal at the 2010 New York Television Festival.

+McCoy lives in New York with his wife, Audrey, and their two cats.

 McCoy's father, Jerry McCoy, is a professor emeritus at Eureka College.
 Dan McCoy is a 1996 graduate of Eureka High School in Eureka, Illinois.
 He is also a member of the Earlham College (Richmond, Indiana) Class of 2000.